MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/functions/keyword-arguments.md

 // bar 2
 ```

-Define an object then pass it.
+Or, define an object then pass it.
 No need to use rest operator (i.e. `...`).

 ```javascript
 const x = { foo: 1, bar: 2 }